 Finally, after months of lockdown walking in and around the city (see Edinburgh Exploits, City Strolls and Leith Loping)) I finally made it back into the hills outwith Edinburgh for the first time since the end of February last year, and what a relief it was!
 My cabin fever had become really severe, and I did often dream of just taking off with my backpack.
 Sense finally prevailed following a nightmare in which I was featured in the tabloid papers as a dangerous miscreant.

 Anyway, I hope you are surviving, and here are some pics of my walk with friends in Midlothian this week – which is a start.

 FYI I am now Rucksack Rosie with an i, rather than Rucksack Rose on all my sites, so the link to my website has changed to rucksackrosie.wordpress.com just because it feels friendlier somehow.
 I am not a tech specialist but this may mean you will need to refresh your website links.
-My YouTube and Outdooractive sites are also now named Rucksack Rosie, although the links to each of them remain the same.
+My YouTube site is also now named Rucksack Rosie, although the link to it remains the same.
 Otherwise I am gradually editing the links in my blog so that they continue to work.
 If you find any broken links let me know.
 Thanks very much for your continued company.

 Although these are strange and difficult times, there is some consolation in having the time to explore Edinburgh more – away from the main thoroughfares.
 It is a such a good way of getting to know and love my new home, as well as keeping things in perspective.

 Most outdoor people and bloggers want everyone to enjoy the outdoors, but please respect the places that you go walking, whether it is the local park or the countryside.